vahidn96/vahidn96/README.md

-- 👋 Hi, I’m Vahid Nasiri
+- 👋 Hi, I’m Vahid Nasiri.
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming especially backend developing.
-- 🌱 I’m currently learning python with django for web developing
+- 🌱 I’m currently learning python with django and mysql.
 - 💞️ I’m looking to collaborate on great and high-level company
 - 📫 How to reach me --> email: codevahid@yahoo.com, linkedin: www.linkedin.com/in/
 vahid-nasiri-b28861269.